egracer/untangled-intro/background/react.md

 ## Props and Component Local State

 Both are just maps of data that a Component uses to determine what will be rendered in the DOM.
-A re-render is triggered when either is changed.
+When either a component's props or its state is changed, React initiates the virtual DOM to real DOM reconciliation process.

 The key difference between the two is that `props` are derived from global app state, while component local state only exists within the component's virtual DOM instance.
 Once the component is unmounted from the screen, its component state